ikunetwork/WhitePaper/README.md

 Once a smart contract is set in motion, the blockchain is utilized to serve as an independent third party to verify agreement execution.<sup>[38](#f38)</sup> Ultimately, overhead is reduced, trust improves, and efficiency increases with no third party necessary for escrow.<sup>[39](#f39)</sup> Money is guaranteed to flow on contract resolution without the need to sue - smart contracts provide justice without judges.

-### Direct Monetization of Research Data

-IKU leverages blockchain based smart contracts to transact in digital R&D assets without the necessity of a middle man \(VC, investment banks, Big Pharma, etc.\).
+IKU leverages blockchain-based smart contracts to transact in digital R&D assets without the necessity of a middle man \(VC, investment banks, Big Pharma, etc.\).
 Specifically, research data will be stored on Inter Planetary File System IPFS and then hashed.
 The hash is proof of data existence - therefore proving genesis of the data and copyright title provenance.
 The research data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[40](#f40)</sup> This hash is tokenized as license bandwidth and traded on the blockchain which enables cryptographic, timestamped validation of each transaction, providing provenance of intellectual property rights and the current state of IKU.
 See Figure D below

 **Figure D: IKU Smart Contracts & IPFS**